 It’s worth investing in a large mirror or two for empty walls.
 This is an old but worthwhile trick that many people looking for apartment living room ideas may find they have already employed, whether with intent or not.
 Apart from creating the illusion of more space, mirrors also reflect both natural and artificial, making a room appear brighter.
 Mirrors are of course also highly decorative in their own right, and you can play with the frame finish to add to your decor.

 Screens and room dividers are becoming increasingly popular for their versatility and the fun element they can add to a room.
-Room dividers or screens come in a variety of designs to suit your decor needs.
-Depending on where and how they are used, they can create a beautiful feature or a subtle background detail.
+They also come in a variety of designs to suit your decor needs.
+Furthermore, they can create a beautiful feature or a subtle background detail.
 Screens can be completely opaque to create privacy, be semi-transparent or even a frame only to visually demarcate an area.
 Whatever the design, it sends a clear message that the area behind the screen is private.
 It’s a piece of classic décor that’s ideal for small apartments and open-plan areas since they are easy to move around as your requirements change.

 Get Help With Your Small Apartment Decor

-Using these five techniques should have you well on your way to decorating your small apartment, but you may find that you still need a little guidance or help with sourcing the perfect pieces for your space.
-Schedule a Free Interior Design Consultation with one of Decorilla’s top interior designers today!
+Using these five techniques should have you well on your way to decorating your small apartment, but you may find that you still need a little guidance or help.
+If so, schedule a Free Interior Design Consultation for expert assistance getting started today!